 John Bandler—Three Minute Thesis

-John Bandler is active in artistic, literary, academic, speaking and theatrical endeavors.
+John Bandler is active in artistic, literary, academic, competitive presentations, theatrical endeavors and film-making.
 See Bandler’s non-technical bio.
-Since 2015, he has directed his attention to the Three Minute Thesis (3MT®) Competition.
+In 2015 he directed his attention to the Three Minute Thesis (3MT®) Competition.

 In 2015, he delivered workshops to candidates for McMaster University’s Three Minute Thesis and Falling Walls Competitions.
-Since then, he has given further workshops and has been active in mentoring and coaching students and researchers from all disciplines in the art of scripting, creating and delivering talks for the Three Minute Thesis and various other speaking and pitching competitions.
+Since then, he has given many workshops and has been active in mentoring and coaching students and researchers from all disciplines in the art of scripting, creating and delivering presentations for the Three Minute Thesis and various other speaking and pitching competitions.